crmaykish/cmake-sdl2-project-template/README.md

 ### Windows
 Use Git Bash: `mkdir -p build && cd build && cmake ../ -G 'MinGW Makefiles' && mingw32-make`

+Note: Windows binaries will require a bunch of DLLs alongside in order to run on other machines (i.e. a machine without the dev libraries on the PATH)

 ## Development
 1. Change the project name in the top-level CMakeLists.txt file